[UPDATED February 4, 2021]

-The number of new COVID-19 cases is slowly dwindling and the government is set to gradually allow businesses to re-open.
+The number of new COVID-19 cases has been fluctuating, with new challenges posed by emerging COVID variants.
 The best way to prepare your office is to stay informed of the news and understand the guidelines provided by your province and governing board.

 Some procedures that are similar across boards include the following: